Audience: All Audiences | Read time: 9 min

 QR code design principles:

-• Use a URL shortener or tracking link so you can measure scan rates per show
+Use a tracking link so you can measure scan rates per show - Fan Capture links do this automatically

 SMS Keywords